matrix-org/matrix-spec-proposals/proposals/0000-matrix.to-v2.md

   event IDs are now permitted in the identifier position, so URIs like `https://matrix.to/#/%24event%3Aexample.org` are now acceptable
   * TODO: To support this, a new client-server API will be defined which allows clients to query the mapping from event ID to room ID.
+I'd like feedback on whether to define such a thing here, or in a separate MSC.
 * Clients should prefer creating URIs with room aliases instead of room IDs where possible, as it's more human-friendly and `via` params are not needed
 * A new, optional `client` parameter allows clients to indicate